DatabaseGroup/jedi-experiments/README.md

   * matplotlib
   * pandas

+## Hardware requirements

+Reproducing the experiments requires approximately 64GB RAM.
+Note that otherwise, the experiments on larger datasets will fail and no results are produced.

 ## Building the project

 Get the external libraries common-code and tree-similarity used for time measurements and algorithms.